Chump-the-Lump/DV-DoubleTrack/README.txt

 • Double Track added to the valley

 :: GENERAL OTHER STUFF ::
-• Works with Multi-player Mod
+• Works with Multi-player Mod and Remote Dispatch

 ::  KNOWN ISSUES ::
 • The code is a cluster fuck